DBA Act

 In our article, we explain how you, as a client, can avoid accidentally placing a freelancer in a disguised employment relationship.
 We also discuss the consequences of a fictitious employment relationship for your organization.
 Additionally, we provide insight into the criteria you can use to determine if there is a case of false self-employment.

-What are the freelance (zzp) rules as of January 2025?
+What are the freelance (zzp) rules in 2026?

 How can I determine the right employment relationship with workers in my organisation?